Godfrey Macdonald, 8th Baron Macdonald

 Godfrey James Macdonald, 8th Baron Macdonald (born 28 November 1947), is a Scottish nobleman, landowner and head of Clan Donald.

 Early life

 He is the second child and oldest son of Alexander Macdonald, 7th Baron Macdonald, and his wife Anne Whitaker.
 He was educated at Eton College.

 Career

 Lord Macdonald succeeded to the title Baron Macdonald in 1970 on the death of his father, becoming Chief of the Clan Donald.
+Being a title in the Peerage of Ireland he wasn't entitled to a seat in the House of Lords even before the House of Lords Act 1999.

 He was an elected member of Invernessshire County Council 1970–1975 and of Skye and Lochalsh District Council 1975–1983.

 Personal life

 On 14 June 1969, Macdonald married Claire Catlow OBE.
 Together, the couple have three daughters and a son: